marcosmro/covid19-repos/content/resource_template/template.md

   - Software
   - Website
   - API
-  - Analysis Tool
+  - Analysis
+  - Visualization
+  - Notebook
   - Model
   - Dataset
   - Figure
   - Poster
-  - Research Contribution
+  - Paper
   - Presentation
   - Course
   - Documentation
   - CLI
+  - Curated List
   - (Enter a new resource type)
 language: (Required.
 One or several languages from the following list.
 Use N/A for no value)
   - JavaScript